MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdateAutoDeploymentRule.md

 ```

 ### -Fast
-Indicates that the cmdlet does not automatically refresh lazy properties.

-Lazy properties contain values that are relatively inefficient to retrieve which can cause additional network traffic and decrease cmdlet performance.
+Add this parameter to not automatically refresh lazy properties.
+Lazy properties contain values that are relatively inefficient to retrieve.
+Getting these properties can cause additional network traffic and decrease cmdlet performance.

-If lazy properties are not used, this parameter should be specified.
+If you don't use this parameter, the cmdlet displays a warning.
+To disable this warning, set `$CMPSSuppressFastNotUsedCheck = $true`.

 ```yaml
 Type: SwitchParameter